Where to Stay in Paris for Your First Visit: 10 Best Neighborhoods & Hotels

-If you're a first time Paris visitor and want to see the city's most famous attractions, stay in the single-digit arrondissements (or Montmartre), especially if you're not comfortable speaking at least a bit of French.
+If you're a first time Paris visitor and want to see the city's most famous attractions, stay in the single-digit arrondissements (or Montmartre in the 18th district), especially if you're not comfortable speaking at least a bit of French.
 You'll love the ambiance of walking along the Seine, and being close to all the top sights, countless fantastic cafes and restaurants, and iconic neighborhoods such as the Latin Quarter and Champs Elysees.

 The double-digit districts are also packed with delightful neighborhoods, interesting places to explore, and tantalizing bistros, fun nightlife, and great shopping, and yes, the outer districts are safe - but save them for a future visit because they are farther away from tourist attractions and you can't assume that everyone will speak English.